unirithe/py2neo-neo4j-actual-combat/README-EN.md

 - Neo4j 3.5.32
 - py2neo
 - Visual Studio Code 2022

-####Actual combat series
+#### Actual combat series

--* * ac1-imdb-movie-top10 * * knowledge map construction of IMDB film and television data (Note: the data set is incomplete and only for learning reference)
+- **ac1-imdb-movie-top10** knowledge map construction of IMDB film and television data (Note: the data set is incomplete and only for learning reference)